Submitty/submitty.github.io/_docs/sysadmin/git.md

 [Github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and
 [Gitlab](https://docs.gitlab.com/ee/ssh/).
 The gist of these is as follows for Linux (focusing on Github):

-1. Login to the hwcron user.
+1. Login to the submitty_daemon user.
 1. Open a terminal and generate a new SSH key:
 `
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com" `
-1. Enter file location for ssh key. (ex: /home/hwcron/.ssh/id_github)
+1. Enter file location for ssh key. (ex: /home/submitty_daemon/.ssh/id_github)
 1. Enter a passphrase for the SSH key.
 1. Add the key to the ssh-agent.
 (See [this article](http://mah.everybody.org/docs/ssh#run-ssh-agent) on setting up ssh-agent to start on login).